 Money overwhelm comes from having a lot of moving parts and no idea how they are supposed to move together.
-Instead of being a unicorn prancing down to funky town, your financial backend looks like a lopsided spider- with one working leg, dragging itself to the dive bar down the street.
+Instead of being a unicorn prancing to funky town, your financial backend looks like a lopsided spider- with one working leg, dragging itself to the dive bar down the street.

 The result?
 You’re so submerged in the “What am I supposed to do now?” that your finances get nowhere- and so does your business.

-Having strong financial systems in your biz conquers money overwhelm and prepare you to be a bad ass babe when it comes to your money.
+Having strong financial systems in your biz conquers money overwhelm and prepares you to be a bad ass babe when it comes to your money.
 Each of these systems works together and as your business grows, they propel you forward.